hgschmie/ofa/README.md

-# ofa - Manage AWS IAM Roles when using Okta as an IdP
+# ofa - Manage AWS IAM Roles when using an IdP

-Command line access to Okta Authentication and AWS IAM role assignment without a browser.
+Command line access to IdP Authentication and AWS IAM role assignment without a browser.

-## Prerequisite: Setting up Okta and AWS

-The `ofa` tool assumes that your Okta/AWS setup is using the "AWS Account Federation" Okta application (see https://www.okta.com/integrations/aws-account-federation/ for details.

-This requires a regular Okta account or at least an Okta trial account; developer accounts do not allow installation of applications.
+## State of IdPs

+* Okta - Supported, Functional
+* OneLogin - Supported, Functional
+* Auth0 - Partially supported, Not functional

-## Prerequisite: Okta information
+### Okta

-The `ofa` tool requires information about the Okta setup:

-* The "Okta organization URL": This is the main entrypoint, usually `https://<company name>.okta.com/`

-* One or more "Okta app URLs": After logging into the Okta organization URL above, hover over the AWS application icon in the web view and selecting "Copy Link Address" in the browser.
-Stripping the query section (`?fromHome=true`) from this URL gives the Okta app URL.
+The Okta code is brittle as it requires to use a semi-documented (https://developer.okta.com/docs/guides/session-cookie/overview/#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint) way to create the necessary SAML Assertion.

+### Onelogin

+Only documented APIs are used.
+Does not support all available authentication methods (patches for WebAuthn wanted!)

+### Auth0

+**Auth0 does not work**.
+It seems to be impossible to create a SAML Assertion from a token (see https://community.auth0.com/t/exchange-a-bearer-token-for-a-saml-assertion/59354).

-## Overview
+## Usage

+### For all IdPs

-`ofa` manages global settings and profiles to log into okta and assume an AWS role.
+`ofa` manages global settings and profiles to log into an IdP and assume an AWS role.

 Each profile contains

-* Okta login
+* IdP Type and configuration
-* Okta authentication method (Supported: `push`, `sms` and `token`)
+* Login information and authentication method
-* Okta organization and app URLs
 * AWS role to assume
 * AWS session time